World War II

 See for yourself

-- See the exhibition on the Battle of Britain and the Blitz at the RAF Museum in London
+- See exhibits from the Battle of Britain and the Blitz at the RAF Museum in London.
+You can even climb into a Spitfire and experience what it would have been like to fly one!

 - Take a tour of the HMS Belfast, one of the ships used to ferry troops to Normandy on D-Day